skepticoin/skepticoin/README.md

 are a silent majority: they have no such incentive, so you never hear them.
 Scepticoin changes that, by making the sceptics invested in a coin themselves.

+## Goals & motto

+* 1 SC equals 1 BTC
+* Not "to the moon", but "into the ground"

 ## Getting started

 Follow the instructions below, and experience the thrill of being an early